swbrock/startup/README.md

 WebSockets also have a relatively low overhead compared to other real-time communication protocols, making them a great choice for applications that require high-performance and low-latency communication.

+Simon-React:
+I really find the react components so useful and handy.
+They make the application so much more simple and just function way better I think.
+Components are reusable building blocks for UI elements.
+Components can be composed and nested to create complex user interfaces.
+JSX: React allows developers to write HTML-like syntax called JSX, which makes it easier to work with components and define the structure of the UI.
+Reactive updates: React uses a one-way data flow, where changes to the data are automatically reflected in the UI.
+This makes it easier to keep the UI in sync with the data.

 URL: http://3.12.97.31/
 ssh -i ~/Downloads/production.pem ubuntu@3.12.97.31